iaalm/terminal-drawer.vim/README.md

 " Change the binding to another one, if you need <C-t> for other thing. let g:terminal_drawer_leader = "<C-s>"

-" Change the terminal postion
-let g:terminal_drawer_position = "horizontal" " or "vertical"
+" Change the terminal postion "bottom" or "top" let g:terminal_drawer_position = "bottom"

 " Change the terminal size
 let g:terminal_drawer_size = 20